gulden-geekbrains/version_control/git_instruct.md

 ```

 Sometimes you don't have the permission to push like that.
 So you can use git pull to make a pull request

-You can also use git pull to get your repository up to date with the remote one.

 If a branch does not exist in the remote repository you can push it like this:
 ```